RSS

 Here are some important questions to think about when you’re buying a home.

-1. Although the sale price of homes is going up, are realtors providing more value when they serve their customers?
+1. Although the sale price of homes is going up, are realtors providing more value when they serve their clients?

 2. Would you be interested in paying for only the services that you need?